Business Opportunities

 6. International Monetary Fund (IMF)

-The IMF is an international organization and a Washington-based institution developed as part of the Bretton Woods agreements.
+The IMF is an international and Washington-based institution developed as part of the Bretton Woods agreements.
 They hold a unique position in the international monetary system.
 It monitors the global monetary and financial system and assesses the implications of its developments for economic and social well-being.

 7. International Transport Workers’ Federation